Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 23.
 Empty casks make the most noise: finds all empty files and directories in the current directory and all sub-directories

  task 24.
 A gif is worth ten thousand words: lists all the files with a .gif extension in the current directory and all its sub-directories

+ task 25.
+Acrostic: Create a script that decodes acrostics that use the first letter of each line